gainwell-ohio/spbm/docs/UPDL/CNS/alzheimers_agents.md

 ## Grandfathering

-Patients who have a claim for a non-preferred drug in the previous 120 days will be automatically approved to continue the drug through the automated PA system.
-Patients who have taken the drug in the previous 120 days, but do not have claims history (e.g. new to Medicaid), will be approved for PA after prescriber contact.
+Patients who have a claim for a non-preferred drug in the previous 120 days will be automatically approved to continue the drug.
+Patients who have taken the drug previously but do not have claims history (e.g. new to Medicaid), will need to submit a prior authorization in order to continue coverage.

 ## Prior Authorization Criteria

 Is there any reason the patient cannot be changed to a medication not requiring prior approval?
 Acceptable reasons include:

 -   Allergy to medications not requiring prior approval
 -   Contraindication to or drug-to-drug interaction with medications not requiring prior approval
 -   History of unacceptable/toxic side effects to medications not requiring prior approval

 Has the patient failed a therapeutic trial of at least **30 days** with at least **two medications** not requiring prior approval?